Skip to content

 1. Open the Amazon EC2 console.

-2. Select Instances, and then select the stuck instance.
+2. Choose Instances, and then select the stuck instance.

-3. Select Instance state, Force stop instance, Stop.
-Note that Force stop instance is only available in the console if your instance is in the stopping state.
-If your instance is in another state (except shutting down and terminated), then you can use the AWS CLI to force stop your instance.
+Note: Force stop instance is only available in the console when your instance is in the stopping state.
+If your instance is in another state, except shutting down and terminated, then use the AWS CLI to force stop your instance.

 Use the AWS CLI

-Use the stop-instances command and the --force option as shown in the following example:
+Use the stop-instances command and the --force option.

 aws ec2 stop-instances --instance-ids i-0123ab456c789d01e --force